 I is for the Islands:

-When it’s hot in the city head catch a ferry for a short ride to the Iles de Frioul archipelago with its four islands.
-Ferries run from the Vieux Port on a regular basis during summer months.
+When it’s hot in the city, catch a ferry for a short ride to the Iles de Frioul archipelago with its four islands.
+Ferries run from the Vieux Port on a regular basis during the summer months.
 You can easily spend a day hiking the trails or lounging on the beaches of Ratonneau.
-Do not miss visiting If, the smallest island with the fortress-prison Château d’If (home of fictional character Count of Monte Cristo).
+Do not miss visiting If, the smallest island with the fortress-prison Château d’If (home of the fictional character Count of Monte Cristo).

 L is for Le Panier: